invenia/blog/_posts/JuliaLangFeatures.md

 I.e. with `Meter` not with `Meter(2)`.
 That is what `::Type{<:Unit}` says.

-We can see if we try out the above code:
+We can see that if we try out the above code:
 ```julia
 julia> 5Meter
 Meter{Int64}(5)